Wendell Weeks

 Wendell P. Weeks (born 1959/60) is an American businessman, the chairman, CEO, and president of Corning Inc.

 Education

 Weeks received a bachelor's degree in accounting and finance from Lehigh University in Bethlehem, Pennsylvania, in 1981, and an MBA from Harvard Business School in 1987.

-Business career
+Career

 Corning

 Weeks joined Corning in 1983.
-He held a variety of financial, business development, commercial, and general management roles, including strategic positions in the company’s television, specialty glass, and optical communications businesses.
+He held a variety of financial, business development, commercial, and general management roles, including strategic positions in the company's television, specialty glass, and optical communications businesses.

-In 1996, Weeks was named vice president and general manager of Corning’s optical fiber business, a tenure which included managing through a major sales downturn.
+In 1996, Weeks was named vice president and general manager of Corning's optical fiber business, a tenure which included managing through a major sales downturn.

 Weeks has been a director of Corning since December 2000.

 He was promoted to chief executive officer in April 2005.
 A notable action was rapid movement into production of Gorilla Glass, for the new iPhone.

 He became chairman in April 2007.

+In 2023, Weeks's total compensation from Corning was $15.6 million, or 370 times the median employee pay at Corning for that year.

 Non-executive roles

-Weeks has been a member of the board of directors of Amazon.com since February 2016.
+Weeks is a member of The Business Council and the Business Roundtable and has been a member of the board of directors of Amazon since 2016.